Disclaimer & Terms of Use:

 Mirrors Small or Large.
 Very useful to monitor your form.
 Form matters to prevent injury.
 Ikea also has some nice large mirrors as well.
 There are also some nice large, less expensive mirrors at Lowes.
 Never underestimate the power of motivation using mirrors.
 As you watch your body change right in front of your eyes.
 When you start seeing muscle fibers move that you didn’t was possible, it only ignites your fire further.

-Garmin Solar Instinct Watch or at Cabelas (I’m convert from Apple — I really enjoy the “Connect App” experience through Garmin’s tech.)
+Garmin Solar Instinct Watch or at Cabelas (I’m a convert from Apple — I really enjoy the “Connect App” experience through Garmin’s tech.)
 Garmin has a great selection of watches with varying models — and it is possible to find great deals with a little time and patience.
 Accuracy matters in telling how good your workout is.
 Really knowing your heart rate zones for intensity is super important.
 You can’t be dishonest about your effort — don’t cheat yourself on your time.

 Metronome settings: Timing is everything with resistance training.